thara94/My-Portfolio/README.md

  # Linux Adminstration Class

 I consider all the labs I did in Linux administration class accomplishments.
 My favorite labs were Awk, Networking, and Firewall.
-Corp job labs were interesting.
+Cron job labs were interesting.
 It was amazing to learn about all the things you can do to monitor a server.
 Learning about Splunk labs was a great opportunity an interesting experience.

 1. Biggest Challenge: Keeping track of the class workload and learning objectives.